zhullyb/monyhar/monyhar/docs/security/permissions-for-powerful-web-platform-features.md

 request access to contact information, and if the user grants access, the browser may need to request OS-level permission to service the request.

-In some cases, Chromium may implicitly grant access to an API if it is not particularly dangerous or does not make sense to guard behind a permission consent.
+In some cases, Monyhar may implicitly grant access to an API if it is not particularly dangerous or does not make sense to guard behind a permission consent.
 An example of this is the
 [Badging API](https://github.com/WICG/badging/blob/master/explainer.md), which